Tokyo in January: Best Things to Do

 Watching Sumo matches could be the most traditional, exciting and extraordinary experience to have in Japan.
 The national Sumo tournament is held 6 times a year in Japan, and three are held in Tokyo’s Ryogoku Kokugikan Sumo Stadium in January, May and September.
 The first Sumo Grand Tournament will kick off in Tokyo in early January.

 It can be quite a hassle to get tickets on your own, so if you’re going to enjoy sumo in Japan, it might be a good idea to join a sumo watching tour that includes tickets.

 Winter illuminations are Japan’s top attraction during winter, and numbers of spectacular light-up events are held across the country.
 Some illumination events end by Christmas Day, yet many of them still run after New Year.
 Check out the list of top winter illuminations in Tokyo from the link below!

-Numbers of spectacular winter illumination events are held outside of Tokyo, too!
-They are perfect winter destinations for one day trip from Tokyo!
-Here are the list of best illumination events near Tokyo this year.
+Several large-scale winter illuminations are held outside of Tokyo, too, and they are perfect winter destinations for a day trip from the city!
+Here is the list of the best illumination events near Tokyo this year.

 The season for strawberries starts in January in Japan, and strawberry dessert buffets are available at numbers of hotels in Tokyo including Hilton Tokyo, ANA Intercontinental and Grand Hyatt Tokyo.
 Each hotel offers delicious strawberry desserts with unique and original themes.
-Check out the best strawberry buffets in Tokyo in 2019!
+Check out the best strawberry buffets in Tokyo!

 The icicles of Misotsuchi is a spectacular winter phenomena which can be seen at Chichibu area in Saitama Prefecture.
 It’s one of the most popular day-trip destinations from Tokyo during winter which takes around 2–3 hours to reach from central Tokyo.
 The gigantic icicles are lighten up at night and turns into a great piece of art by mother nature!